Maxdw/UnderscoreEngineHelper/README.md

 ======================

-This CakePHP helper can help you generate some basic Underscore Javascript and can be useful loading small amount of your Underscore templates without requiring further AJAX requests in order to fetch your templates seperately.
+This CakePHP helper can help you generate some basic Underscore Javascript and can be useful loading a small amount of your Underscore templates without requiring further AJAX requests in order to fetch your templates seperately.

 ----------